ieclabgen/AcroBC/README.md

-# Predictor for Biochemical Control in Acromegallic patients.
+# Predictor for Biochemical Control in patients with Acromegaly .

 We present a Random forest model for prediction of biochemical control of patients with acromegally that were submitted to surgery.
 This is a experimental model